staymark/MARVELSNAP_tracker/README.md

 but they do provide a good foundation to build on for deeper analyses or more intricate visualizations.
 However, if you are uncomfortable using R for whatever reason, similar results can still be obtained through Excel/Sheets.
-For most people, the base chart included in the Sheets template will be sufficient enough.
+For most people, the base chart and deck stats included in the Sheets template will be sufficient enough.

 ## Other Resources